 Singapore Author: Ian Lim, Mark Jacobsen, Nicholas Ngo, Elizabeth Tan at TSMP Law Corporation Representatives, senior management employees and other office holders may require MAS' approval prior to an appointment or assuming an office (see question 2).
 In particular, MAS must be notified of the appointment of representatives providing financial advisory services under the Financial Advisers Act 2001 or carrying out regulated activities under the Securities and Futures Act 2001 (dealing in capital markets products, advising on corporate finance, fund and REIT management, product financing, providing credit ratings or custodial services).
 With some exceptions, they must be at least 21 years old, satisfy minimum academic qualification requirements, and complete prescribed modules of the Capital Markets and Financial Advisory Services examinations.
-Last updated on 16/04/2024 05.
-Do any categories of employee have enhanced responsibilities under the applicable regulatory regime?
+Last updated on 16/04/2024 06.
+Is there a register of financial services employees that individuals will need to be listed on to undertake particular business activities?
+If so, what are the steps required for registration?